mv-2112/canonical-openstack-docs/how-to/features/observability.rst

 the average usage is zero or negative, the panel will show “Stable” because it’s not possible to estimate when they will be depleted.
-For the overall capacity, this estimation is chosen to be the minimum value across all microstack nodes.
+For the overall capacity, this estimation is chosen to be the minimum value across all MicroStack nodes.
 For example, if the projected days it will take for storage consumption to reach 90% is about 80 days for node 1, 90 for node 2,, and “Stable” (i.e. not expected to run out given the current trend) for node 3, then the panel will show “80” since node 1